gaultier/blog/the_production_bug_that_made_me_care_about_undefined_behavior.md

 ## Runtime analysis to the rescue

-Most experienced C or C++ developers are probably screaming at their screen right now, thinking: just use Address Sanitizer!
+Most experienced C or C++ developers are probably screaming at their screen right now, thinking: just use Address Sanitizer (or ASan for short)!

 Let's try it on the problematic code: